A quantitative multiparameter mean ergodic theorem: Introduction

 In 1939, Birkhoff generalized \cite{Bir39} the mean ergodic theorem to uniformly convex Banach spaces; in a paper published in 2009 \cite{KohLeu09}, Kohlenbach and Leu\c stean analyzed that proof in order to obtain a quantitative version.
 The main technical obstacle to overcome was the use in the proof of the principle that every sequence of non-negative real numbers $(a_n)$ has an infimum, which they managed to replace by an {\it arithmetical} greatest lower bound principle -- stating that for any $\eps > 0$ there is an $n \in \N$ such that for any $m \in \N$, $a_n \leq a_m + \eps$ -- and gave a quantitative version thereof.
 Thus, they extracted a rate of metastability which depended, in addition, on the modulus of uniform convexity.
 In the intervening years, proof mining has continued this line of research, yielding rates of metastability for nonlinear generalizations of ergodic averages \cite{Koh11, Koh12, KohLeu12A, KohLeu12, Saf12, Kor15, LeuNic16, FerLeuPin19, KohSipXX} or bounds on the number of fluctuations \cite{AviRut15} (see \cite{KohSaf14} for a detailed proof-theoretic study of the concept).

-Inspired by Birkhoff's proof, Riesz produced a new one in 1941 \cite{Rie41} that separates more clearly the role played by uniform convexity (i.e. the fact that in such spaces minimizing sequences of convex sets are convergent).
+Inspired by Birkhoff's proof, Riesz produced a new one in 1941 \cite{Rie41} that delineates more clearly the role played by uniform convexity (i.e. the fact that in such spaces minimizing sequences of convex sets are convergent).
 One of the advantages of this argument, pointed out in \cite[p.
-412]{RS55}, is that it readily generalizes to the case where one deals with more than one contractive operator (a result attributed there to Dunford \cite{Dun39}), for example if $d \geq 1$ and $T_1,\ldots,T_d: X \to X$ are commuting linear operators such that for each $l$ and for each $x \in X$, $\|T_l x\| \leq \|x\|$, then for any $x \in X$, the sequence $(x_n)$, defined, for any $n$, by
+412]{RS55}, is that it readily generalizes to the case where one deals with more than one contractive operator (a result attributed there to Dunford \cite{Dun39}) -- that is, if $d \geq 1$ and $T_1,\ldots,T_d: X \to X$ are commuting linear operators such that for each $l$ and for each $x \in X$, $\|T_l x\| \leq \|x\|$, then for any $x \in X$, the sequence $(x_n)$, defined, for any $n$, by

 is convergent.